 A Christchurch mosque shootings memorial (Photo)A Poem on Terrorism: ‘Why Not?’ by T.M.
 Moore The Society May 18, 2019 Culture, Deconstructing Communism, Poetry, Terrorism 6 Comments We shake our heads, and wonder, “Why?” aloud each time some speeding truck plows through a crowd, or grinning gunman gloats at blood and breath spilled and extinguished by his date with death; or when some faithless man, supposing life is little more than sex, discards his wife and children, showing not the least remorse; and when some jackboot beats a saint – or worse – we look the other way, or maybe pray and shrug, not knowing what to do or say.
 For we have tolerated, without much objection, all the many lies that clutch our throats with ever-tightening grip, as by our shameful, silent sufferance we comply with those who teach that life is meaningless, and satisfying self’s the way to bless your nonexistent soul; who bloviate on moral duty while they tolerate whatever new morality some fool in academic garb touts as a rule of life; and who, like us and all the rest, care only for whatever suits them best.
 So when mind-boggling sadnesses occur, and minds grope vainly, and the truth’s a blur, instead of asking “Why?” we really ought, all things considered, ask ourselves, “Why not?”
 T.M.
 Moore’s poetry has appeared in numerous journals, and he has published five volumes of verse through his ministry’s imprint, Waxed Tablet Publications.
 He is Principal of The Fellowship of Ailbe, he and his wife, Susie, reside in Essex Junction, VT.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Dave Whippman May 18, 2019 A well-written poem that justly challenges us.
 Reply C.B.
 Anderson May 18, 2019 It’s all around us: Nihilism, relativism & pandemic self-indulgence.
 Sometimes the obvious needs to be stated or restated, especially if it is done well, as you just have.
 Reply Joseph S. Salemi May 18, 2019 The interesting thing about this poem is that the author, Mr. Moore, has clearly been “red-pilled,” as we say in the United States.
 This means that he has finally realized that a great deal of the terrorism we have to endure is not primarily the result of malice or insanity or criminality, but of the secret toleration of terrorist ideals and agendas by our ruling class — that is, the scum in mainstream media, the Democratic Party, our universities, and our chattering classes.
 These vermin are the ones who constantly come up with subtle apologies and excuses and explanations for terrorism, trying to convince us that we are somehow to blame for it.
 We can kill terrorists; there’s no difficulty in that.
 But we are prevented from going after their apologists in positions of cultural authority.
 Our only real hope is that more and more people become “red-pilled,” like Mr. Moore.
 Reply Mark Stone May 19, 2019 T.M., The poem immediately made me think of the following quotation by Robert Kennedy (the younger brother of President John F. Kennedy and a presidential candidate in 1968): “Some men see things as they are, and ask why.
 I dream of things that never were, and ask why not.”
 The poem is very strong in terms of message, rhyme, meter and alliteration.
 However, I’m left with one question, which is: Why not what?
 I’m sure that something is implied, but I’m just not picking up on it.
 Reply Joseph S. Salemi May 19, 2019 The poem is saying that we should not be surprised by terrorist acts in our society, since such acts are excused and palliated by those in positions of cultural authority.
 Instead of asking “WHY did such a terrorist act occur?” we should be asking “Why NOT, considering the ways in which terrorists and terrorism are philosophically tolerated and often defended by our mainstream media and academia and not a few of our left-liberal politicians?”
 As for that stupid quote from Bobby Kennedy, I remember it well.
 It was just boilerplate utopianism, designed to appeal to dreamy liberals.
 Reply Mark Stone May 19, 2019 Professor Salemi, Thank you for the explanation.
 It makes sense now.
 T.M., To prevent others from experiencing the same confusion I did, I recommend you flesh out the point a bit.
 Here’s one possibility for the final stanza.
 When villains strike and sadnesses occur, and minds grope vainly and the truth’s a blur, instead of asking “Why?” we really ought to ask ourselves instead, “Why would they not?”
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.